hkevin01/tumor-detection-segmentation/README.md

 This project implements a deep learning pipeline for tumor detection and segmentation in medical images (MRI/CT) using the MONAI framework and PyTorch.

+> **🎉 Recently Organized**: This project has been restructured with a clean, professional organization.
+All scripts, tests, and documentation are now properly organized into dedicated directories following Python project best practices.

 ## Features

 - **Deep Learning Pipeline**: Complete training, evaluation, and inference pipeline